 The Bristol BSAP IP Driver provides an easy and reliable way to communicate with DPC and ControlWave devices.
-It supports communications to Ethernet-enabled devices and to serial devices (through an Ethernet device acting as a gateway).
+It supports communications to both Ethernet-enabled Bristol devices and to serial Bristol devices (through an Ethernet-enabled Bristol device acting as a gateway).
 It supports Network 3000 Series (DPC 33xx) and ControlWave devices.
 For more information, refer to Device Setup.